eileenmh/quiz-challenge/README.md

 - How would I get the timer to restart once it's run down completely?
 - For Each vs. For Loop?
+- Add randomizing of question presentation and options presentation